urban-1/clusterlock/README.md

 This will first try to acquire a lock called `db:global-lock`.
 Once it has it, we are allowed to try to get multiple locks (given as the first argument to the function).
-If any of the locks fail to be acquired the global lock is release and we sleep for `sleep_time` before we try again.
+If any of the locks fail to be acquired the global lock is released and we sleep for `sleep_time` before we try again.
 This goes on forever or until `total_wait` has passed.

 ### Cleaning up